jdwittenauer/ipython-notebooks/README.md

 This repo contains various IPython notebooks I've created to experiment with libraries and work through exercises.

-I'm currently working on a series of notebooks covering the programming exercises from Andrew Ng's machine learning class on Coursera.

 To see the content live over the web, I've included notebook viewer links below.

 #### Language